 Doane has made considerable strides forward in its strategic goals, and he feels fortunate to have an opportunity "to lead a college in such a strong position."

-It's also a college that felt like home, he said.
+It's also a college that felt like home.

 "I couldn't be happier about being the next president," Carter said in 2011.
 "I think Doane is a college on the move."